 If you have no option but to stay put and keep your boat in the water, follow these guidelines for best chances of keeping your boat in good condition.
 If you find an asterisk at the end of the line, it should also be applied to the boat if hauled out and tied down.

 - Strip as much as you can from the vessel topsides.
 Bimini tops, dinghies, motors, sails, roller furling, outriggers, chairs, cushions and anything else that can go flying should all be stowed.*

 - Make sure to close and secure / lock all hatches and openings.
 Use duct tape to enhance watertight seal.
 Tape down any original equipment covers.*

-- Since a hurricane hits in all directions, you need to tie your boat accordingly.
+- When it comes to tying up a boat for a hurricane, since a hurricane hits in all directions, you need to tie your boat accordingly.
 You want to tie double lines, cross each cleat, to form two angles and double resistance.
 Use longer lines, which will allow your boat to rise and fall with the storm surges.
 The more lines you use, and the longer the lines, the better.
 The more anchors you use, the better.

 - Make sure your lines are new, you don’t want a years old line with wear and tear trying to hold your boat in 100+ mph winds.*

 - Add line protectors to ropes wherever lines may cause damage to the boat via friction, and also chain wrapped around the dock cleats, attached to line, so that the rope doesn’t rip apart due to the friction of rubbing against the cleats during the storm.

 - Check strength on back plates of all cleats.

 - Ensure that batteries are fully charged, so that they can last without shore power for many days, and to power the bilge pumps.
 Ensure that the bilges work and are clear of debris.
 Take hull plugs out so that stormwater can drain.

 - Tape large windows to hold together should they be hit by an object during storm.*